Frequently asked questions

 There have been reports that there aren’t enough midwifes.
 What are you doing about this?

-The Hospital Trust have been recruiting new midwives.
+The hospital Trust has been recruiting new midwives.
 This is done once a year when new midwives qualify.
-Last Autumn, they were successful in getting 15 new midwives for the area.

 Where can I find more information?

 We have included more information about the different birth settings and other useful information onto our website.
 You can also call 01924 317644 or 01924 315746.

 You can complete a survey to let us know your views.
 This is available by telephone and email from:

 Engagement opportunities are also available on this website.

 We have also asked all GP practices and Pharmacies in the District to display copies of the survey.

 What will happen next?